Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

     * **Use of `mock` in unit tests is prohibited**: We do not allow the use of `mock` in our unit tests unless the developer can explain why they can't do unit testing without it.
-We have observed that AI-generated unit tests excessivly use `mock` to write weak tests that ignore the broader context of the code being tested.
+We have observed that AI-generated unit tests excessively use `mock` to write weak tests that ignore the broader context of the code being tested.
     * **Keep comments concise and curated**: Humans are reading every comment on every PR and issue.
 Help us out by keeping comments short and direct.
 PR review comments